 From WikiHow The ability to play a musical instrument is a wonderful thing, and you can never start too early.
 Children are curious and imaginative by nature, and many will be able to pick up music very quickly, and develop a love for it.
 The ability to play an...Continue reading

-It is the beginning of the school year, and just like every other school year, I get several phone calls a week asking me the same question, “I really want my child to play a musical instrument, but I don’t know which one!”
-I have to tell you–I’m THRILLED to...Continue reading
+It is the beginning of the school year, and just like every other school year, we get several phone calls a week asking the same question, “WE really want ourchild to play a musical instrument, but WE don’t know which one!”
+We love to get this question!
+It shows...Continue reading

 Tuba or flute?
 Picking the right instrument for your child Music educators use body type and personality to determine best instrument for a childExperts look at how outgoing a child is, lip size, height to make best matchBest advice for parents is to first let the child decide what he or...Continue reading

 Helping Your Child Choose the Right Instrument By Dr. Robert A. Cutietta Finding the right instrument for your child is a difficult but important factor in your child’s continued musical success.
 Forcing a child to play an instrument rarely leads to the love of music making we want.
 Here are...Continue reading